-Dmitry Malyshev was elected Chairman of the Board of Directors of NAFTA INDUSTRIJA SRBIJE.
+The first meeting of the new Board of Directors of NAFTA INDUSTRIJA SRBIJE has taken place

 In addition, the Meeting terminated the authority of Milos Saramandic as NIS CEO.